 The Master of Science in Information Systems and Operations Management program will not offer any on-campus courses during the spring semester.

-Master of Accounting, Master of Science in Entrepreneurship, Master of Science in Finance, Master of International Business, Master of Science in Marketing and Master of Science in Real Estate – will offer more than half of their classes with in-person options.
-The Master of Science in Management program plans to offer at least three courses in a HyFlex format.
+Master of Accounting, Master of Science in Entrepreneurship, Master of Science in Finance and Master of Science in Real Estate – will offer more than half of their classes with in-person options.
+The Master of International Business, Master of Science in Management, and Master of Science in Marketing programs will offer two or three courses with in-person options.
+Approximately 20 percent of the approved graduate business electives will offer in-person options.

 Fisher School of Accounting